justinquinnb/justinquinnb/README.md

 ### **👋 Hey there, I'm Justin;**
-A first-year Computer Science student @ UGA // aspiring software engineer in Metro Atlanta.
+A first-year Computer Science student at UGA // aspiring software engineer in Metro Atlanta.

 ---